chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ```

 <!--
-If you've not seen one before it looks something like this
+If you've not seen one before it looks something like this [pause]
 -->

 ---